netdata/netdata/docs/cloud/manage/view-plan-billing.md

 ### What Payment Methods are Accepted?

-Netdata accepts most major Credit/Debit Cards, with more options coming soon.
+Netdata accepts most major Credit/Debit Cards and Bank payments through Stripe and AWS, with more options coming soon.

 ### What Happens if a Renewal Payment Fails?